 8. What are Fictitious Assets?

 Bind this to your memory fictitious assets are not assets they are fake or deceptive they are actually expenses & losses which for some reason couldn’t be written off during the accounting period incurred.
 They are written off in multiple future accounting periods.

 Examples – Preliminary expenses, promotional expenses of a business, discount allowed on the issue of shares, the loss incurred on issue of debentures, etc.

 Fictitious assets are shown in the balance sheet on the asset side.

 9. What is the Journal Entry for Goods Given in Charity?

 When a business decides to give goods in charity it also needs to account for those goods in the appropriate financial statement(s), in this case, purchases are reduced with the exact cost of goods donated.

 10. What is the Journal Entry for Free Samples?

-When a business wants to advertise for a new product or a new line of product it may decide to distribute free samples to the customer.
+When a business wants to advertise a new product or a new line of product it may decide to distribute free samples to the customer.
 In this case purchase a/c is credited and advertisement a/c is debited.

 11. What is Depreciation, different types of depreciation & its journal entry?

-The reduction in value of a tangible fixed asset due to normal usage, wear and tear, new technology or unfavorable market conditions is called Depreciation.
+The reduction in value of a tangible fixed asset due to normal usage, wear and tear, new technology or unfavourable market conditions is called Depreciation.